If you have a fascination for words and how their meanings develop and change over time, then a career as a lexicographer may be for you

 There are a small number of in-house dictionary editor jobs at most of the dictionary publishers, such as:

 - Merriam-Webster (US dictionary)

 The majority of lexicographers work on a freelance basis for publishing companies producing dictionaries and related resources.

 - Jobs.ac.uk - for research and academic vacancies.

 - Oxford University Press Jobs

-Masters courses in related subjects that include a lexicography module may also be of interest.
+Academic research at PhD level in lexicography and related areas such as lexicology, lexical semantics and the history of the English dictionary is possible at some universities.
 Bilingual lexicographers may undertake a Masters degree or further research in language, linguistics or translation.